 Kathy has a deep passion and goal to share with you all the powerful health resources, techniques, supplements and tools that have helped her and thousands of others get well and stay well.

 She firmly believes that each one of us must cultivate true health, happiness, love, joy and peace.
 If you want a long healthy life that is free of disease, the resources she shares will help you achieve these amazing virtuous goals.
 Then, it’s up to you to take what you learn from this week’s DestinySurvival Radio, and at KathyStrahan.com.

 Kathy has overcome many health challenges in her life including retinal cancer at age two which left her totally blind.

-Kathy and Ros met as a result of their mutual interest in nutrition and its role in digestive issues.
+Ros and Kathy met as a result of their mutual interest in nutrition and its role in digestive issues.
 Both of them had similar digestive issues and had a belief that what we eat is critical to good health.
 It seemed natural then to share that passion by writing a book entitled The 14 Day Gluten Free Guide.

 What’s the Problem?

 The guide starts by saying that something you’re eating is killing you.
 That sounds like sensationalism, doesn’t it?
 The reference is to wheat and the gluten found in it and a few other grains.

 As the ladies pointed out during our conversation, wheat–particularly in its various processed forms–is killing us slowly and silently.
 It’s causing all kinds of health problems you wouldn’t normally expect.
 In fact, many foods we’ve been told are good for us are really not.